 Have you heard the one about the hedge fund manager who thinks his trading approach is so automated that even a chimp could run it?
 So on a dare, he gets a circus trainer to put a monkey in front of one of his computers and allows the animal to go to town.
 Everything seems to be going fine until one day the manager returns to see the trainer shaking his head.
 ‘Is everything all right?’ he asks the trainer.
 ‘That depends on your point of view,’ he replies.
 ‘The monkey just orchestrated a leveraged buyout of the Bronx Zoo.’

-More seriously, chimps aren’t hired by hedge funds–but a select few MBAs from top business schools certainly are.
+More seriously, chimps don’t work in hedge funds — but a select few MBAs from top business schools certainly do.
 And just as in private equity, the rewards for MBA grads who work at a successful hedge fund can be exorbitant.
 Just how lucrative it can be is rarely captured in a business school’s annual employment report.
 That’s because base salaries tend to be comparatively low, with the upside rewards that are more difficult to measure extremely high.
 “The structure of payments are different,” says Jonathan Masland, who heads up Tuck’s career management center.
 “PE and hedge funds are often difficult to put a hard number to.
 It’s often not baked into what we list.”

 Wharton and Columbia are significant feeders into the industry.
 At Wharton, roughly 4.2% of the Class of 2013 went to work for “hedge funds and other investments,” as the school defines the category.
 Their median starting salaries were $122,500, higher than any other finance job category other than private equity and venture capital where the firms paid median bases of $150,000 to start.